chaitanya1270/Chrome-extension-for-detecting-phishing-websites/README.txt

 Note: The extension validates every URL call, i.e., in case of URL redirection, it will assess every intermittent URL hit as well.

-For any queries or support, please contact [nagachaitu1270@gmail.com].
+For any queries, please contact [nagachaitu1270@gmail.com].